-Polar V/W: Three pairs of corresponding horizontal and vertical speed of the glider.
-A good choice for the point triplet is one at the top most area of the polar, the good at a still year.

-the top most area of the polar, the second at a still very curved area and the third far out where the curvature seems to disappear.
+Polar $V\!/W$ : Three pairs of corresponding horizontal and vertical speed of the glider.
+A good choice for the point triplet is one at the top most area of the polar, the second at a still very curved area and the third far out where the curvature seems to disappear.